 3. A Lush, Attractive Garden

 Gardeners notice a visible difference in the greenery of their plants after blood meal enrichment.
-High in nutrients, the fertilizer helps produce incredibly lush, plentiful, and deep-green foliage.
+High in nutrients, blood meal fertilizer helps produce incredibly lush, plentiful, and deep-green foliage.
 Blood meal is ideal for adding a long-lasting depth of color to your green space.
 And who knows, that might just beckon colorful birds and butterflies as well!

 Blood meal is even better for vegetable gardens with greens like kale, Brussel sprouts, and lettuce.
-These veggies are nitrogen-hungry and require this nutrient for growth.
+These veggies are nitrogen-hungry and require this nutrient for plant growth.

 4. Balances out Nitrogen to Carbon Ratio

 If you’re using compost piles for soil enrichment, you can add blood meal to equalize the carbon to nitrogen ratio.
 The brown material in the compost, like wilted, dried leaves, paper or straw, all contain carbon.
-Adding blood meal ensures a balanced dose of nutrients to the soil and plants.
+Using blood meal ensures a balanced dose of nutrients to the soil and plants.

 How to Use Blood Meal